Friends of Nachusa Grasslands

 • Giving Presentations

-• Coordinating or Helping with Special Events, including Autumn on the Prairie
+• Coordinating or Helping with Special Events

 Are you interested in volunteering at Nachusa Grasslands, where willing hands as well as new and innovative ideas are always welcome?
 Tell us how you would like to contribute your skills and abilities towards restoring Illinois grasslands, and we will respond within one week.